farshadvalaei/Script-Sorting-for-AE/README.md

 ### Installation Steps
 1. Open Adobe After Effects.
 2. Navigate to `File > Scripts > Run Script File…`.
-3. Select the `Script Sorting for AE The Ultimate Tool for Layer Organization in Adobe After Effects.jsx` file.
+3. Select the `Script Sorting for AE The Tool for Layer Organization in Adobe After Effects.jsx` file.
 4. Enter your license key in the **Activate** tab and click **Verify License**.

 ### How to Activate: